coder/coder/docs/admin/auth.md

 ```

 Coder requires all OIDC email addresses to be verified by default.
 If the `email_verified` claim is present in the token response from the identity provider, Coder will validate that its value is `true`.
-If you need to modify this behaviour, you can disable this behaviour like so:
+If needed, you can disable this behavior with the following setting:

 ```console
 CODER_OIDC_IGNORE_EMAIL_VERIFIED=true